 There are two major problems associated with this determination that affect overall accuracy of the measurement.
-First, the conversion of neutron flux to dose requires that the spectrum of neutrons at the point of measurement be known.
-In order to characterize the spectrum much larger fluxes must be available than are currently produced by the SLAC machine at the site boundary.
-Since the quality factor (QF) is a function of energy we have selected a QF of 10 as best characterizing the energy spectrum produced by SLAC.
+First, the conversion of neutron flux to dose requires that the spectrum of neutrons at the measurement point be known.
+In order to characterize the SLAC neutron spectrum, a much larger source term is required.
+Since the quality factor (QF) is a function of energy, we have selected a QF of 10 as best characterizing the energy spectrum produced by SLAC.
 We feel that this is an overestimate by a factor of approximately 2.
 This degree of conservation overestimates the actual dose, also by a factor of approximately 2.
 Until a useful experiment can be performed, with neutron yields of sufficient intensity, the QF cannot be determined with any better precision.

 A second problem with this sort of extrapolation is the behavior of neutrons at large distances.
 Most of the high energy accelerator laboratories have made measurements and have derived formulas for predicting this behavior.
-Unfortunately, all such measurements are unique to each facility because of design differences, type of machine, and surrounding topography.
-Here again we have chosen a conservative formula for calculating the dose at distances other than the point of measurement.
+Unfortunately, all such measurements are unique to each facility because of deisgn differences, type of machine, and surrounding topography.
+Here, again, we have chosen a conservative formula for calculating the dose at distances other than the point of measurement.
 Lindebaum gave a method for evaluating skyshine neutrons which was later verified by Ladu et al. using Monte Carlo techniques.
-Lindenbaum approximated the falloff by $e^{-R/\lambda}/R$ where R is in feet and $\lambda = 830$ feet.
-This equation fits the SLAC data fairly well, and is the one used to predict doses beyond our measuring station (Fig. 6).
-In order to derive a correction for large distances unique for SLAC we will need a much larger intensity to determine a more precise correction for distance.
-We feel that the methods used and reported in this document may overestimate the true population dose by as much as a factor of 2.
+Lindenbaum approximated the falloff by $e^{-R/\lambda}/R$ , where R is in feet, and $\lambda = 830$ feet.
+This equation fits the SLAC data fairly well, and is the one used to predict doses beyond our measuring station (Figure 6).
+In order to derive a correction for large distances unique for SLAC, we will need a much larger intensity to determine a more precise correction for distance.
+We feel that the methods used and reported in this document may overestimate the true population dose by at least a factor of 2 or greater.

 The population activity close to SLAC, i.e., within 1 mile, is a mixture of commerce and residential dwellings.
-The occupancy factor - the proportion of time throughout the year that these structures are occupied - is assumed to be 1/4 for business activities and 1.0 for private dwellings.
+The occupancy factor-the proportion of time throughout the year that these structures are occupied-is assumed to be 1/4 for business activities, and 1.0 for private dwellings.
 The number of people is estimated for each type of structure, multiplied by the occupancy factor, and summed to estimate the total population that might be continuously present.
-(See Fig. 4.)
+(See Figure 4.)